dfinity/oisy-wallet-signer/README.md

 #### A. Request Permissions

-Any actions supported by the OISY Wallet Signer library has to be first granted by the user of your wallet or project as defined by the ICRC-25: Signer Interaction Standard.
+Any actions supported by the OISY Wallet Signer library has to be first granted by the user of your wallet or project as defined by the [ICRC-25: Signer Interaction Standard](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md#icrc25_request_permissions).

 If a permission is granted, an action can be performed.
 If never granted nor approved, the library will continue to prompt for permission each time the action is requested.
 If denied, it will deny the access to the actions and respond with an error to the client.

 The permissions prompt is triggered upon explicit request by the client but, automatically as well if the signer detects that an action is called and those have never been set.

 > [!NOTE]
-> Permissions have a lifecycle which is currrently set to 7 days.
-This means that user of your wallet or project will potentially be prompted every week to re-confirm the permissions they have set.
+> Permissions have a lifecycle that is currently set to 7 days.
+This means that users of your wallet or project may be prompted every week to re-confirm the permissions they have set.

 ```typescript
 let scopes: IcrcScope[] | undefined = undefined;